laneboysrc/rc-headless-transmitter/docs/configurator.md

 The commands are exactly the same as for the *nRF protocol*.

-Like the *Websocket protocol*, the *UART protocol* does not provide real-time transfer of data as underlying implementations usually have a buffer between the serial port and the application.
-As such the same algorithms as described for the *Websocket protocol* apply.
+Like the *WebSocket protocol*, the *UART protocol* does not provide real-time transfer of data as underlying implementations usually have a buffer between the serial port and the application.
+As such the same algorithms as described for the *WebSocket protocol* apply.

 The *UART protocol* is considered reliable and therefore does not require special handling for lost or corrupted information.